 4. Surveying without score-carding.

-Surveys are only one measure of progress in becoming an employer of choice.
+When you conduct employee surveys, it's only one measure of progress in becoming an employer of choice.
 If you are serious about tracking improvements, you will select hard measures, such as first-year voluntary turnover, absenteeism, quit rate, and dozens of other “dashboard” indicators that will yield a fuller picture of progress.

 5. Poor survey design.